cfcmadlad/agentic-commerce-sentinel/README.md

 ### Rules-only baseline

 `detect/baseline.py` combines Layers 1 and 2 into a single stateful classifier (`RulesOnlyBaseline`) that processes a chronologically ordered stream of sessions and returns a block/allow verdict for each, along with every rule that fired.
-This baseline is not a placeholder for the eventual system — it's the number the behavioral model (once built) has to beat with statistical significance, or get dropped from the design.
+This baseline is not a placeholder for the eventual system — it's the number the behavioral model has to beat with statistical significance, or get dropped from the design entirely.
 See [§7](#7-evaluation-results-so-far).

-### Feature extraction (built, not yet consumed by a model)
+### Feature extraction (`/features`)

 `features/session.py` extracts a causal feature vector from each session — event timing and regularity, session composition (which lifecycle stages are present), and features relative to the agent's and mandate's own prior history (time since last use, prior session count, amount relative to the agent's running mean).
 Two design choices matter here:

 - **Causality.** Every history-relative feature only sees sessions that occurred *before* the one being featurized.
 A corpus-wide aggregate (e.g. an agent's mean amount computed over the whole dataset) would leak information from future sessions backward into earlier ones — a leak that looks like excellent offline performance and produces nothing useful in production.
 - **Structural label isolation.** The extractor's function signatures only accept a `SessionTrace`, never a `LabeledSession` (the wrapper that carries ground truth).
 This means a feature can only become a function of the label if a developer deliberately reaches into a wrapper object the extractor has no ordinary reason to touch — and there's a test that parses the module's own source as an AST and asserts it contains no reference to the label fields at all, so the guarantee doesn't rest on remembering to keep it.

+### Behavioral anomaly detection (Layer 3, `/detect`)

+Four modules, each with a narrow job:

+- **`behavioral.py`** — a gradient-boosted classifier trained *only* on the residual set: sessions the rules-only baseline already let through.
+This is the property that keeps the model's reported performance honest — it never gets credit for re-catching an attack Layers 1 and 2 already catch, because it never sees those sessions during training.
+Training uses a chronological split (train / validation / test, in time order, never shuffled), with hard gates on minimum row counts and minimum positive-class size so the model fails loudly on too little data rather than fitting anyway.
+- **`calibration.py`** — turns the model's raw score into a block/allow decision.
+The threshold is chosen to minimize expected cost under an explicit, named, documented false-negative-to-false-positive cost ratio (`DEFAULT_FALSE_NEGATIVE_TO_FALSE_POSITIVE_COST_RATIO`), rather than picked by eyeballing a precision/recall tradeoff.
+That ratio is a stated assumption, not measured data — no real fraud-loss or support-cost figures exist for a synthetic-data submission — so the module also produces a sensitivity sweep across a range of plausible ratios, reporting how much the chosen threshold would move if the assumption were wrong.
+- **`ensemble.py`** — combines the Layer 1/2 verdict with the Layer 3 score under the one-directional rule described in [§3](#3-architecture): rules can add a block, never remove one.
+- **`attribution.py`** — SHAP feature attribution, both a global ranking (which features matter most on average) and a per-session breakdown (which features drove one specific score).
+The per-session breakdown is what the reasoning layer will eventually narrate from.

+### Significance testing (`/eval`)

+`eval/significance.py` implements a paired McNemar test — the correct comparison when two classifiers (rules-only baseline vs. ensemble) are scored on the *same* sessions, since their errors are paired rather than independent. `eval/milestone_a.py` runs the full pipeline end to end and reports the comparison; results are in [§7](#7-evaluation-results-so-far).

 ## 5. Synthetic data: how it's generated and why it can be trusted